Holic75/Baldurs-gate-dnd-3.5/README.md

 – At 1st level chooses one domain that grants her access to additional spells and abilities, normally not available to Clerics of other domains.
 – May call for an animal companion who fights for her side.
 – Starting from level 21 may call for epic animal companion who in addition receives 20% magic and elemental damage résistance, immunity to all mind-effecting spells and attacks as if with +4 weapon.
-– Gets one bonus feat at level 28.
+– Gets one bonus feat at levels 22, 25 and 28.
 – Alignment restricted to good.
 – Hit Die: d9
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph, vs. Breath Weapon, vs. Wand and vs. Spell